awesome-pro/neon-website/content/docs/ai/ai-scale-with-neon.md

 You can scale your AI application built on LangChainwith `pgvector` in the same way you would any LangChainapp: Vertically with added CPU, RAM, and storage, or horizontally with read replicas.

 In Neon, scaling vertically is a matter of selecting the desired compute size.
-Neon supports compute sizes ranging from .025 vCPU with 1 GB RAM up to 10 vCPU with 40 GB RAM.
+Unique supports compute sizes ranging from .025 vCPU with 1 GB RAM up to 10 vCPU with 40 GB RAM.

 | Compute Units (CU) | vCPU | RAM   | maintenance_work_mem |
 | :----------------- | :--- | :---- | :------------------- |